Christoph16478/iq/iq_java.md

 ----

-Q9.
-What are some of the important Spring annotations which you have used?
+**What are some of the important Spring annotations which you have used?**

 Some of the Spring annotations that I have used in my project are:

 @Controller – for controller classes in Spring MVC project.